Quick Methods of Finding a Job in New Zealand

 - Know your IRD number and tax code for when you are employed.

-- Create a killer New Zealand CV using our How to Create a New Zealand CV guide.
+- Create a killer New Zealand CV using our How to Create a New Zealand CV guide – if you’re lacking skills and qualifications to include in your CV, book into a three-day to two-week course in hospitality training with Barista Academy.

 - Before arriving at your destination, send off some online applications.
 A good place to start is on our job listings page.